Grace Beyond Remedies

 Where modern understanding sees medicine, the devotee sees grace working through it.

-Soothing the Unseen: Protection from the Evil Eye
+Soothing the Unseen: Protection from the Evil Eye and Negative Influences

 In many households, especially where children are concerned, there are moments when a child suddenly becomes restless—crying inconsolably, unable to settle, despite no apparent physical cause.
-Such episodes, though seemingly ordinary, have long been understood in the traditional Indian context as the effect of the drishti—commonly referred to as the “evil eye.”
+Such episodes, though seemingly ordinary, have long been understood in the traditional Indian context as the effect of drishti—commonly referred to as the “evil eye.”

 Bhagavan Nityananda, in His simple yet profound way, offered remedies that were both accessible and effective, addressing not only the physical but also the subtle dimensions of such disturbances.